 How to control the pH of your pool ?

 If it is too high (8 to 14) : Use a pH minus product following the dosage provided on the packet.
 After having put it in the water, wait for a few hours (at least 6) before testing the pH of your water.

 If it is too low (between 0 and 6) : Acidic water is uncomfortable to swim in.
 However if you use a pH plus product you will be able to restore the pH.
 During this process, make sure that your filter is working and that you wait 6 hours before testing the pH.

 To conclude, check the quality of water in your pool regularly to be able to act in time to be able to make the most of your swims.

 ICO’s advice :

-I am ICO, your connected island which measures, anticipate and changes your advice and lets you know on your smartphone.
+I am ICO, your connected island which measures, anticipates, and changes your advice and lets you know on your smartphone.

-Thanks to my sensors, I give you the following information directly through your smartphone : pH through the blue sensor, Redox (rate of disinfectant, estimation of chlorine level) through the orange sensor and the conductivity through the grey sensor.
+Thanks to my sensors, I give you the following information directly through your smartphone: pH through the blue sensor, Redox (rate of disinfectant) and estimation of chlorine level) through the orange sensor, and the conductivity through the grey sensor.